iot-hmi/IOTBinaryProtocol_Arduino/README.md

 IOTBinaryProtocol Library for Arduino
 =====================================

-This library provide easy to use functions for sending and parsing IOT binary protocol messages.
+This library provides an easy way for sending and parsing IOT binary protocol messages.
 You can use it with any Stream objects, like Serial and Wire, etc.

-The library is tesed with UNO and IDE 1.8.15.
+The library is tesed with ARDUINO UNO and IDE 1.8.15.

 ## Sending Messages

-For example, send a message to set value of register3 to 100 every second.
+For example, sending a message to set the value of register3 to 100 every second:

 ```c++
 #include "IOTBinaryProtocol.h"